eszterkv/new-mac/README.md

 # new-mac

-## prep
+## system

+- sign in to icloud
+  - untick everything but icloud drive, photos and find my mac
+- settings:
+  - trackpad -> tap to click, scroll & zoom not natural
+  - a11y -> pointer control -> trackpad options -> enable 3-finger drag
-- Download and install latest version of Xcode from the Mac App Store.
+- download and install latest version of Xcode from the Mac App Store.
 - `xcode-select --install`

-## ui
-- icloud sign in

 ### app store
 - bitwarden